What is GameMaker Studio 2?

 GameMaker Studio 2 does not have a subscription model and is currently available under a free Trial Licence, a single payment Developer Licence, or a one year non-renewing licence.
 For information on costs and the different upgrade packages please see our pricing page.

 No, YoYo Games does not require you to pay royalties.
+Your game is your property and YoYo Games does not take a cut from your profits.

 Where can I get support/help?